Responsibility Responsibility in the Economy & Society

 In our home market of Switzerland, we not only engage in an open dialogue with politicians that involves the regular exchange of information and ideas but also actively support the functioning of the Swiss "militia" system of politics, where Swiss citizens assume roles in political bodies at federal, cantonal or community level alongside their regular professions.
 Consequently, Swiss members of parliament are not professional politicians and the parties do not receive state funding.
 In order to support the functioning of this system, Credit Suisse offers working time arrangements to employees in Switzerland who hold an elected public office in their local community alongside their role at the bank.
 Employees in Switzerland who hold an elected public office are permitted to devote up to 20% of their working hours to a public role while receiving their full salary from the bank – irrespective of their party affiliation and views.

-Another important way in which Credit Suisse helps to strengthen the "militia" system in Switzerland and promote political diversity is by making financial contributions available to political parties that request funding, irrespective of their political agenda and position.
-This financial support does not give rise to any obligations among the political parties that receive it.
-The only factor that influences the support given by the bank is the number of parliamentary mandates held by each party at cantonal and federal level: To be eligible, a party must have at least five seats in the Federal Assembly (Swiss parliament).
-This transparent approach – based on objective criteria – enables Credit Suisse to make a politically neutral contribution to support the work of the parties in performing functions of state.
+Credit Suisse helps to strengthen this system of politics by making financial contributions available to political parties at the federal level that request funding, irrespective of their political agenda and position.
+This financial support does not give rise to any obligations for the political parties that receive it.
+The only factor that influences the support given by Credit Suisse is the number of parliamentary mandates held by each party at the federal level and in the cantons: To be eligible, a party must have at least five seats in the Federal Assembly (Swiss Parliament).
+This transparent approach – based on objective criteria – enables Credit Suisse to make a politically neutral contribution to support the work of the parties in performing the functions of the state.
 Credit Suisse makes a maximum of CHF 1 million of financial support available each year for this purpose.
-This is a long-term commitment and is reviewed regularly.
-This support is exclusive to Credit Suisse's home market; the bank does not offer financial support to political parties in other countries.
-In the US, however, employees have the option of making voluntary private donations within the bank through a Political Action Committee.
+This support is exclusive to Credit Suisse's home market.

-SVC – Ltd. for Risk Capital for SMEs was founded by Credit Suisse and the Swiss Venture Club in 2010.
-The Credit Suisse subsidiary invests venture capital in innovative Swiss small and medium-sized enterprises (SMEs) with growth potential.
-For six years, SVC – Ltd. for Risk Capital for SMEs has performed pioneering work that produced positive overall results.
-It has provided a total of CHF 90 million of venture capital to 39 companies during this time to help create or preserve jobs in order to sustainably strengthen Switzerland as a center of industry.
-Success stories include Stratpharma AG, which specializes in medical devices and pharmaceutical products, and HYT SA, which produces hydromechanical watches.
-Both firms have grown their business with the support of SVC – Ltd. For Risk Capital for SMEs.
+Credit Suisse Entrepreneur Capital AG (formerly SVC – Ltd. for Risk Capital for SMEs) was founded by Credit Suisse and the Swiss Venture Club in 2010.
+This Credit Suisse subsidiary invests venture capital in innovative small and medium-sized enterprises (SMEs) and, since 2018, also in financial technology firms with growth potential.
+For eight years, Credit Suisse Entrepreneur Capital AG has helped to support and strengthen Swiss companies.
+It has provided a total of CHF 127 million of venture capital to 52 companies during this time to help create or preserve jobs in order to sustainably strengthen Switzerland as a center of industry.
+Recent success stories include its investment in the fintech firm Assetmax AG, one of the fastest growing IT platforms in Switzerland for independent asset managers and banks, as well as the medical technology company Ava AG, which provides physiological parameters for women to monitor their fertility and their health in general using an asso- ciated mobile app.
+Investments were also made in two innovative new drone producers, Wingtra and Perspective Robotics.

-billion Swiss francs is Credit Suisse's volume of outstanding loans in Switzerland at end-2016
+billion Swiss francs is Credit Suisse's volume of outstanding loans in Switzerland at end-2018

 of our employees around the world volunteered to help charitable causes